RyanScottLewis/enqueue/README.md

     The adapter-specific options.
 options:
   :from (Symbol, to_sym, String, to_s)
     The name of the queue to pop the message from.
-Enqueue will attempt to create a new queue, if one cannot be found (lazily-created).

     Note that the queue name is global, meaning that the same Symbol will correspond to the same queue no matter which instance is pushing to it.

     Default is `:global`.
 ```

 ### Example